1967

 If you have an opportunity to view this amazing film you will see the House of Apache Fires

-which masqueraded as the Indian family’s dwelling (onset of film), as well as, the Jack and
+which masqueraded as the Indian family’s dwelling (onset of film) as well as the Jack and Helen

-Helen Frye Ranch and Oak Creek.
-Interesting is the lush Ocotillo saplings which were once
+Frye Ranch and Oak Creek.
+Interesting is the lush Ocotillo saplings which were once used on

-used on the exterior of the Apache Fires house for overhang shading by Helen Frye.
-The edge
+the exterior of the Apache Fires house for overhang shading by Helen Frye.
+The edge of the

 Rumor has it that Walt Disney spent part of a